jonschull/Lyte/README.md

 Note: I think glitch wants rapydscript files to go into assets.
 I haven't done that here but you may need to do some tweaking if you clone this project.

-###
+### Author

-Made by Jon Schull, jschull@gmail.com, a python programmer, who has tried to learn just enough javascript to not need javascript.
+Made by Jon Schull, jschull@gmail.com, a python programmer who has tried to learn just enough javascript to not need javascript.
 -------------------

 \ ゜o゜)ノ